ratwolfzero/FFT/README.md

 ![FFT_1 Image](FFT_1.png)

-The Fourier Transform was developed by Jean-Baptiste Joseph Fourier in the early 1800s, showing that any function could be represented as a sum of sine and cosine waves.

-The Discrete Fourier Transform (DFT), which applies Fourier's theory to discrete data, was formalized by Carl Friedrich Gauss in the 19th century.

-The Fast Fourier Transform (FFT), an efficient algorithm to compute the DFT, was developed by James W. Cooley and John W. Tukey in 1965, greatly improving computational efficiency.
+The Fourier Transform, a cornerstone of modern science, evolved through the contributions of many.
+Jean-Baptiste Joseph Fourier's early 19th-century work showed functions could be represented as sums of sine and cosine waves.
+This foundational concept was built upon by mathematicians like Euler, Lagrange, and Bernoulli, and later rigorously formalized by Dirichlet and Riemann.
+Carl Friedrich Gauss adapted Fourier's theory for discrete data, creating the Discrete Fourier Transform (DFT).
+Finally, the Fast Fourier Transform (FFT) algorithm, developed by Cooley and Tukey in 1965, drastically improved the DFT's computational efficiency.
+While Fourier, Gauss, Cooley, and Tukey are key figures, the transform's development was a collaborative process.

 These code modules offer a very basic introductory experience with Fast Fourier Transforms (FFTs) using Python.
 They are explicitly designed for absolute beginners who are just starting to explore signal analysis and want a gentle, hands-on introduction to the core concepts of FFT.
 Think of it as your first "Hello, World!" program for signal processing.
 They provide a stepping stone for understanding how to analyze signals using FFT, progressing from simple, idealized scenarios to more complex, real-world examples.